-- The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the Reporting a Safeguarding Concern Procedure.
-Unless someone is in immediate danger. they should inform their club Welfare Officer, LTA Safeguarding Team or National Safeguarding Lead. - The club Welfare Officer and Safeguarding Leads are responsible for reporting safeguarding concerns to the LTA Safe Safeguarding Team. - The LTA Safeguarding Team is responsible for assessing all safeguarding concern/disclosures that are reported to them and working with the club Welfare Officer and national Safeguarding Leads to follow up as appropriate on a case-by-case basis, prioritising the well-being of the child/ adult at risk at all times.
-Dependent on the concern/disclosure, a referral may be made to: - The police in an emergency (999): - o Local Authority Children's Services, Richmond Sports Development Team, Civic Centre, 44 York Street, Middlesex, TW1 3BZ - Local Authority Adult Services, Richmond Sports Development Team, Civic Centre, 44 York Street, Middlesex.
-TW1 3BZ - Designated Officer (England only) for concerns/disclosures about a member of staff, consultant, coach, official or volunteer, Richmond Sports Development Team, Civic Centre, 44 York Street, Middlesex, TW1 3BZ - o Disclosure and Barring Service (or Disclosure Scotland; Adult Social Work Team or Health and Social Service Department (Channel Islands) for concerns/disclosures about a member of staff, consultant, coach, official or volunteer, Richmond Sports Development Team, Civic Centre, 44 York Street, Middlesex, TW1 3BZ
+The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the Reporting a Safeguarding Concern Procedure.
+Unless someone is in immediate danger, they should inform their Club Welfare Officer, LTA Safeguarding Team or National Safeguarding Lead.

+- The Club Welfare Officer and Safeguarding Leads are responsible for reporting safeguarding concerns to the LTA Safe Safeguarding Team. - The LTA Safeguarding Team is responsible for assessing all safeguarding concern/disclosures that are reported to them and working with the Club Welfare Officer and national Safeguarding Leads to follow up as appropriate on a case-by-case basis, prioritising the well-being of the child/ adult at risk at all times.
+Dependent on the concern/disclosure, a referral may be made to: - o The police in an emergency (999) - o Local Authority Children's Service childrens.services@hants.gov.uk (0300 555 1384 /out of hours 1373 - o Local Authority Adult Services (0300 555 1386/out of hours 1373) There is an online form to complete on Hantsweb. - o Designated Officer (England only) for concerns/disclosures about a member of staff, consultant, coach, official or volunteer child.protection@hants.gov.uk (01962 876364)